intelagense/rwxrob/log/2021/04/21/README.md

+## Wednesday, April 21, 2021, 7:11:00PM EDT <1619046660>

+Just learning about `git worktree add` (and company) today from @rwxeax and I gotta say it is exactly what I was looking for.
+It allows the ongoing work on several concurrent projects within a single repo.
+This compliments (more than replaces) using a quick `git branch dev` (or something) to do minor fixes and tweaks such as to my dotfiles.
+The `worktree` approach is ideally suited for ongoing lab on
+<https://rwx.gg> so that I can keep adding to them and only publish them
+when they are ready.
+Combined with the zero-cognitive-overhead Zettelkasten approach these Zettels can be added to the working trees for such writing until an "article" (or book even) emerges.

+I do need to make sure that such branches are also pushed otherwise there's a risk to losing your work along the way.
+Also this allows others to participate on authoring that branch for a more collaborative authoring experience that doesn't step on other KEG content.

 ## Wednesday, April 21, 2021, 5:04:51PM EDT <1619039091>

 I wasn't expecting to realize that reading to learn sticks better ---